03. A Mysterious Old Man in San Francisco

 "Why are you going to Cape Horn?"

-"I don't know.
+"I do not know.
 But the sea teaches me something important—something the city cannot."

 As if discovering a truth, John murmurs,